Find Grad Schools

 • Referee

-In 2016, there was an estimated number of 15,400 jobs in the United States for Administrative Law Judge, Adjudicator, or Hearing Officer.
+In the United States, there were 15,400 jobs for Administrative Law Judge, Adjudicator, or Hearing Officer in 2016.
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Administrative Law Judge, Adjudicator, or Hearing Officer by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 undefined